GabrielGrabalos/GabrielGrabalos/README.md

 ## 🚀 About Me

-I'm a passionate developer and technology enthusiast with a love for building amzing software.
+I'm a passionate developer and technology enthusiast with a love for building amazing software.
 I enjoy working on both front-end and back-end development and have experience with various programming languages and frameworks.
 I love to explore the limits of programming, and to discover concepts as well as new creative ways of solving any given problem.

 ## 💻 Technologies